mingliangzhang2018/PGDP/README.md

 ## Citation

-If the paper, the dataset, or the code helps you, please cite the paper in the following format:
+If the paper, the dataset, or the code helps you, please cite the papers in the following format:
 ```
 @inproceedings{,
   title = {Plane Geometry Diagram Parsing},